-Fine antique model canoes & kayaks from around the world ... vintage waterfowl decoys as well as selected outdoor collectibles ..... (completely revised and updated 7 Dec.
-2013)
+Rare, early, model canoes & kayaks from around the world .... vintage waterfowl decoys .... selected outdoor collectibles (last revised and updated 8 Mar.
+2014)

 I'm the 'Bushrat'.
 I love canoes and kayaks, especially smaller,

-older models - native-made as well as factory-issue 'salesman's
+older models - native-made as well as early factory-issue 'salesman's

 samples'.
 I've been studying, searching for and collecting them for

-My interest began with Native American Eastern Woodlands bark canoes such as this lovely 32" Atikamekw birch bark model pictured just above, with its exquisite, etched winter bark designs, made in 1932.
-It
+My interest began with Native American Eastern Woodlands canoes such as this lovely 32" Atikamekw birch bark model with its exquisitely etched winter bark designs and well-made, correct interior features, made in 1932.

-Shown below is a recent acquisition - an
+Shown below is another recent acquisition - an

 exceedingly rare 4-hole baidarka (sealskin covered kayak), 42", from the